gracehoppercenter/ict/docs/f25/courses/itd110/goals/resources/ssh_activity/reflection_template.md

 - Why is it important that this protocol uses a new key for each message?
 - Why is it important that you never share your secret key?
 - In the transport layer, do these messages use TCP or UDP?
 Why?
+- Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.
+- This protocol successfully encrypts the **content** of the message.
+Even though and adversary in the middle can't read the content of the message, what other information can they still see?